BloomGameStudio/BloomDiscordBot/README.md

 4. Modify the end_time value so that it is *any* time in the past as long as it is 48+ hours from when the proposal that failed to be published concluded.

 5. Modify channel_id, thread_id, message_id so that it matches the channel ID (improvement-props OR budgetary-props 1191283932096905307 and 1191283982768287795 respectively), thread_id (the thread_id of the thread the discord bot created within the forum channel), and the message_id (the message the bot sent that contains the voting options (yes / reasses / abstain))

+7. Modify the BGP / BBP # as it will be a default of 0.
+Check the Discord thread for the BGP / BBP #

 6. Copy & paste the updated json object into the VM repository ./data/ongoing_votes.json